luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-maximum benefit of that you can't just do you know overnight fast no you really need to fast because for the bone marrow to say I'm gonna come in and replace you got to really have reached that point of replacement so you can't you can't speed it up either so the question is can I do
+maximum benefit of that you can't just do you know overnight fast no you really need to fast because for the bone marrow to say I'm going to come in and replace you got to really have reached that point of replacement so you can't you can't speed it up either so the question is can I do